gadget-bot/gadget/README.md

 Why not just use [slack-go/slack](https://github.com/slack-go/slack) or some other Golang Slack client?
 There don't seem to be many (maybe even _any_) good, full-featured frameworks for building bots in Golang.
 It's true, [slack-go/slack](https://github.com/slack-go/slack) is great.
 So great, in fact, that Gadget _uses_ it for talking to Slack.
 What [slack-go/slack](https://github.com/slack-go/slack) (and other projects, it seems) are lacking are the built-in features like permissions, a simple plugin-based approach to adding capabilities, and intuitive support for persisting data.

-Having a ChatBot is fine if everyone can do everything, but this isn't always the case.
+Having a ChatBot is great, but sometimes you don't want everyone to be able to do everything.
 Being able to restrict certain capabilities in a straightforward way is a pretty important feature and seemed worth developing.
 It is also really handy to simplify making a bot, cutting out all the boiler-plate.
 Gadget is meant to solve these problems; making a bot that you can talk to is made very simple so you can get to work writing features.

 ## Building your own Bot